-Key Features: One of the major key difference that Genesis has is the flow of the system.
+Key Features: One of the major key difference that Genesis has is the flow of the softener.
 It is using the latest upflow technology as compared to the downflow that is used by Fleck.

 This creates a swirling motion up through the resin from the bottom of the tank unlike the traditional downflow technique might compress the resin and creates tunneling and channels.

-The highly efficient Genesis will save up to 75 percent of salt and up to 64 percent of water when conducting the regeneration process as compared to Fleck system.
+The highly efficient Genesis will save up to 75 percent of salt and up to 64 percent of water when conducting the regeneration process as compared to the Fleck system.

 Customer Rating – 4.7 | Our Rating – 4.8

-Fleck 5600SXT – Best Salt Based Water Softener System
+Fleck 5600SXT – Best Salt Based Water Softener

-This water softener system is capable of support up to a 6 person household based on the average water usage and calculation.
+This water softener is capable of support up to a 6 person household based on the average water usage and calculation.

 It comes with a bypass valve which is easier for backwashing and servicing.

 Maintenance: The grain is expected to have a minimum lifespan of up to 15 years.
 Filling up the brine tank with salt is the only maintenance to clean and rinse the grains that were filled with calcium and magnesium.